JetLennit/hlalauncher/README.md

 ## Q and A\:
 Q\: Why does this seem so unfinished?

 A\: Because it is.
 I plan on adding many more features to this as time goes on.
-Future planned changes include cleaning up the code (sorry it's a mess), a better gui, possibly adding file association for vpks, and much more.
+Future planned changes include cleaning up the code (sorry it's a mess), a better gui, and much more.

 ---